Now you can take advantage of decades of experience to help yourself and your family to a life of wellness!

 Phone appointments are available for out-of-town clients.

-Kim travels regularly to Atlanta, Kansas City, New York, and Seattle.
+Kim travels regularly to Florida, New York, and Charlotte.
 Additional locations by appointment.

 can become your own primary

 health care provider!

 Whatever form of natural health supplement you choose, be sure to educate yourself on all aspects of your health care.
 Let your diet and your attitude be the foundation for a life of wellness, not disease.
 When you don’t feel well, look for the root causes rather than seeking to simply substitute an herb or remedy for your medication.
 If you are taking medication for a serious condition, consult with someone well trained in herbs and alternatives before making a substitution and stopping your prescription.
 Your body will need time to reestablish it’s awareness that it is required to function!

 are simply plant materials, leaves, roots, berries, etcetera.